thuthiminhnguyen/rfBLT-numerical-experiments/README.md

   -  `new_deaths_lstm.R`: Implement LSTM for new fatalities.
   -  `new_deaths_stat_models.R`: Implement statistical models (ARIMA, Holt, RF, rfBLT) for new fatalities.
   -  `new_deaths_visualization.R`: Visualize the results of all models using new deaths data.
+  -  `random_forests.R`: Implement Random Forest for new cases and fatalities.

+## Posterior Analysis
+- `S&P500/`: Experiments on the S&P500 index from January 15, 2022, to May 31, 2025.
+  - Random Feature Bayesian Lasso Takens (rfBLT):
+    - `sp500_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the last training point, including trace plots, histograms, and box plots.
+    - `sp500_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the last training point, including trace plot, histogram, and box plot.
+    - `sp500_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all expanding windows.
+  - Random Feature Bayesian Lasso (RF):
+    - `sp500_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the last training point, including trace plots, histograms, and box plots.
+    - `sp500_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the last training point, including trace plot, histogram, and box plot.
+    - `sp500_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all expanding windows.
+- `SmuEIR simulation - 10% noise level/`: Experiments on 100 simulations from the SmuEIR model at 5 distinct training periods.
+  - Random Feature Bayesian Lasso Takens (rfBLT):
+    - `train85_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 85 training days, including trace plots, histograms, and box plots.
+    - `train85_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 85 training days, including trace plot, histogram, and box plot.
+    - `train85_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 85 training days.
+    - `train102_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 102 training days, including trace plots, histograms, and box plots.
+    - `train102_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 102 training days, including trace plot, histogram, and box plot.
+    - `train102_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 102 training days.
+    - `train108_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 108 training days, including trace plots, histograms, and box plots.
+    - `train108_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLR model at the period of 108 training days, including trace plot, histogram, and box plot.
+    - `train108_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 108 training days.
+    - `train114_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 114 training days, including trace plots, histograms, and box plots.
+    - `train114_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 114 training days, including trace plot, histogram, and box plot.
+    - `train114_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 114 training days.
+    - `train125_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 125 training days, including trace plots, histograms, and box plots.
+    - `train125_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 125 training days, including trace plot, histogram, and box plot.
+    - `train125_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 125 training days.
+  - Random Feature Bayesian Lasso Takens (rfBLT):
+    - `train85_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 85 training days, including trace plots, histograms, and box plots.
+    - `train85_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 85 training days, including trace plot, histogram, and box plot.
+    - `train85_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 85 training days.
+    - `train102_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 102 training days, including trace plots, histograms, and box plots.
+    - `train102_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 102 training days, including trace plot, histogram, and box plot.
+    - `train102_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 102 training days.
+    - `train108_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 108 training days, including trace plots, histograms, and box plots.
+    - `train108_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 108 training days, including trace plot, histogram, and box plot.
+    - `train108_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 108 training days.
+    - `train114_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 114 training days, including trace plots, histograms, and box plots.
+    - `train114_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 114 training days, including trace plot, histogram, and box plot.
+    - `train114_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 114 training days.
+    - `train125_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 125 training days, including trace plots, histograms, and box plots.
+    - `train125_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 125 training days, including trace plot, histogram, and box plot.
+    - `train125_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 125 training days.
+- `canada-covid-19/`: Contains Canada COVID-19 data and experiments for new cases and deaths in Canada.
   -  `new_cases_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the last training point of the new cases data, including trace plots, histograms, and box plots.
   -  `new_cases_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the last training point of the new cases data, including trace plot, histogram, and box plot.
   -  `new_cases_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all expanding windows of the new cases data.